mathisdt/signal-multicast-bot/README.md

 4. Copy `config-template.ini` to `config.ini` and edit it so it contains the phone number(s) you want to use and the correct database credentials.
 5. Call `main.py` with at least Python 3.6 installed.

+## License

+This project is licensed under GPL v3.
+If you submit or contribute changes, these are automatically licensed under GPL v3 as well.
+If you don't want that, please don't submit the contribution (e.g. pull request)!